 Typical lease agreements state an early termination fee as two months’ worth of rent.
-However, as landlord you can put in a specific dollar amount not tied to rent amount.
+However, as a landlord, you can put in a specific dollar amount not tied to the rent amount.
 For example, $2,000 to terminate the lease.

 Landlords are not required to define an early termination fee.
 You can require the tenant pays rent until you have replaced them with a qualified renter.
 Your state law will also provide a minimum obligation for tenants, in case your lease agreement doesn’t include a termination clause.
 Something this important doesn’t hurt to reiterate in the lease agreement.